 How to build your custom GPT apps

-I wrote a lot of blogs about AI solution, utilizing e.g. Azure OpenAI.
-But I want to take you on this journey how you can build your own apps and websites.
-In this post I will show you how to build you customized solution with the help of two very powerful frameworks.
+I wrote a lot of blogs about AI solutions, utilizing e.g. Azure OpenAI.
+But I want to take you on a journey of how you can build your own apps and websites.
+In this post I will show you how to build your customized solution with the help of two very powerful frameworks.
 One is Streamlit and one is Chainlit.

-Both provide an interface for a Chat experience, but both has a different design (technical and visual).
+Both provide an interface for a Chat experience, but both have a different design (technical and visual).

 What are the differences?

 Streamlit is more optimized to build very easy webpages without taking care about HTML and other design languages.
 You can build the whole webpage with Python.
 Streamlit not only provides a chat experience it also provides an experience for building standard webpages.
-It interpretates the code always from top to bottom.
-This is something what you have to consider than you write the code.
-Always when an event is triggered like a button or text input the whole code is running.
+It interprets the code always from top to bottom.
+This is something you have to consider when you write the code.
+Whenever an event is triggered, like a button click or text input, the whole code runs.

 Chainlit only provides a chat experience but in my point of view a more professional one.
 It also separates the front and backend.
 You can use Chainlit and build on top your custom frontend.
 The backend provides an easy integration with the most famous LLM (Large Language Model) frameworks.